The Mob (British band): Reunion

 The Mob reunited in 2011 with the band’s original line-up.
-Wilson had heard of a surprise party planned for his upcoming birthday that was to feature a (The Mob) cover band and decided he would rather perform himself.
+Wilson had heard of a surprise party planned for his upcoming birthday that was to feature a The Mob cover band and decided he would rather perform himself.
 The original members of the band agreed to join him.
 Prior to this reunion Wilson stated that he had not touched a guitar in 20 years.
-After gigs around the UK the band played in various countries across Europe.
-A tour of the US and Canada followed in 2012 which included headlining the 'Chaos in Tejas' festival in Austin, Texas.